Fractional CTO vs Technical Cofounder: Which One Does Your Startup Need?

 The Honest Part

-If you are pre-product with no one to build it, I will tell you to find a cofounder or a builder, not to hire me.
+If you have no one to build and you cannot build it yourself, I will tell you to find a cofounder or a builder, not to hire me.
 I have turned this work down.

-A few days a month cannot replace the person who makes your product exist and owns it with you.
-Hiring me at that stage buys you good advice about something that is not built, which is the wrong thing to buy.
+A few days a month, however hands-on, cannot stand in for the person who makes your product exist and owns it with you.
+Hiring me at that stage is buying steering for a car that is not built yet.

 I would rather point you to the right move than sell you the wrong one.